How it works

 Common side effects

-Rash, Joint pain, Application site inflammation, Headache, Electrolyte imbalance, Redistribution/accumulation of body fat, Bone degradation, Chest tightness, Hoarseness of voice, Muscle pain, Eye tenderness, Shortness of breath, Increased risk of infection, Running nose, Eye pain, Nasal congestion, Weakness, Muscle disorder, Eczema, Application site irritation, Dry mouth, Aphonia (loss of voice), Sore throat, Fever, Itching, Bronchospasm, Burning sensation, Increased blood pressure, Cough, Altered taste, Altered bone growth, Skin scar, Behavioural changes, Increased glucose level in blood, Cataract
+Rash, Joint pain, Application site inflammation, Headache, Electrolyte imbalance, Redistribution/accumulation of body fat, Bone degradation, Chest tightness, Hoarseness of voice, Muscle pain, Eye tenderness, Shortness of breath, Increased risk of infection, Running nose, Eye pain, Nasal congestion, Weakness, Muscle disorders, Eczema, Application site irritation, Dry mouth, Aphonia (loss of voice), Sore throat, Fever, Itching, Bronchospasm, Burning sensation, Increased blood pressure, Cough, Altered taste, Altered bone growth, Skin scar, Behavioural changes, Increased glucose level in blood, Cataract

 • Tell your doctor about any illness or infection you have had within the past several weeks.